The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: A Roadmap for KDD: From a Diagnostic Constraint to SSC-Guided Architectures

 \subsection{SSC as an Objective Function}

-The Systems for Data Science community must move beyond static benchmark leaderboards and cross-entropy loss.
+The Systems for Data Science community should move beyond static benchmark leaderboards and cross-entropy loss.
 We envision the development of \textit{Information-Theoretic Alignment Optimisation}.
-KDD researchers must formulate the Toll ($ToS$), Curse ($CoS$), and Fallacy ($FoS$) of Seeing into dynamic regularisation penalties during the VLM pre-training and alignment phases.
-By penalising the model when $S_{Full}$ diverges from $S_{SymT}$ or $S_{SymV}$, the loss landscape will actively force the LLM to suppress its statistical text priors and force the visual encoder to extract faithful structural ground truth.
+KDD researchers can formulate the Toll ($ToS$), Curse ($CoS$), and Fallacy ($FoS$) of Seeing into dynamic regularisation penalties during the VLM pre-training and alignment phases.
+By penalising the model when $S_{Full}$ diverges from $S_{SymT}$ or $S_{SymV}$, the loss landscape can be shaped to discourage over-reliance on text priors and encourage faithful visual feature extraction and alignment.